 The Department of Classics recommends strongly that its students study abroad for a semester, a year, or a summer.
 Most students do so during their junior year.
 Although Greece and Italy are of obvious interest to students engaged in the study of the Greco-Roman world, other opportunities are available for overseas study.
 In recent years, Classics and Ancient Studies students have also chosen to study in England, Scotland, France, the Netherlands, China, and Australia.
 Up to nine credits of work completed away from Washington University may be eligible for application towards a Classics or Ancient Studies major.

 - Meet with an advisor in the Overseas Office.
 Be sure to do this well before you plan to go abroad, noting the following application deadlines

 - Spring semester abroad: May 1 of previous calendar year.

 - Summer abroad: February 15.

-- Meet with the Classics department's Study Abroad Advisor, Cathy Keane.
-Together with Professor Keane, prepare a study plan for your time abroad.
+- Meet with the Classics department's Study Abroad Advisor, Tim Moore.
+Together with Professor Moore, prepare a study plan for your time abroad.
 At least two of the courses you take abroad must count towards your Classics or Ancient Studies major or minor.
-When you return from your time abroad you will meet with Professor Keane to present syllabi of your courses and discuss your experience.
+When you return from your time abroad you will meet with Professor Moore to present syllabi of your courses and discuss your experience.